lionelyoung/vim-tips-mycalc/README.markdown

 ## vim-tips-mycalc

-Replace the line with a mathematical operation with its calclation.
+Replace the line with a mathematical operation with its calculation.

 Snippet created 2006, author Luis A. Florit: [Calculator Editing](http://vim.wikia.com/wiki/Calculator_Editing)